iftekharmickey/BruteForce-Login/README.md

 ## What is post()? ##

-The `post()` method sends a POST request to the specified url.
+The `post()` method sends a POST request to the specified URL.
 The `post()` method is used when you want to send some data to the server.

 ## What is decode()? ##